-You will need to make your first payment on the plan within 30 days of the filing of the plan, and after that, payments much be made every month.
-Payments begin before the first meeting of creditors called a §341 meeting, and continue even while objections to confirmation of your plan are pending.
+You will need to make your first payment within 30 days of filing for the plan, and after that, payments much be made every month.
+Payments begin before the first meeting of creditors, called a §341 meeting, and continue even while objections to confirmation of your plan are pending.
 Payments must be made in certified funds, such as money orders or cashier’s checks, or by voluntary wage deduction.
-If you stop making plan payments, the Trustee will ask that your case be dismissed.
+If you stop making Chapter 13 bankruptcy payments, the Trustee will ask that your case be dismissed.

-CAN A CHAPTER 13 ELIMINATE A SECOND MORTGAGE OR HOME EQUITY LINE OF CREDIT?
+CAN CHAPTER 13 BANKRUPTCY ELIMINATE A SECOND MORTGAGE OR HOME EQUITY LINE OF CREDIT?

-The first mortgage has a senior lien and priority over the second mortgage and HELOC that have only a junior lien.
-Chapter 13 may permit you to strip the HELOC and re-categorize it as unsecured debt.
+The first mortgage has a senior lien and priority over the second mortgage and HELOC (these have only a junior lien).
+Chapter 13 bankruptcy may permit you to strip the HELOC and re-categorize it as unsecured debt.
 After the completion of the Chapter 13 repayment plan, the HELOC or second mortgage will be discharged along with your other unsecured debt.